Kent MacDonald

 Kent MacDonald is a Canadian politician from the Liberal Party of Canada.
 He was elected Member of Parliament for Cardigan in the 2025 Canadian federal election.

 MacDonald spent 38 years running a dairy farm in Little Pond, Prince Edward Island before entering politics.
 When longtime Cardigan MP Lawrence MacAulay announced his retirement in early March 2025, MacDonald decided to seek the Liberal nomination.

 On election night he defeated Conservative Party of Canada candidate James Aylward by a margin of 57 per cent to 37.4 per cent.

+At the time of the 2025 Canadian federal election, he lived in Little Pond, Prince Edward Island.